derekmerck/OrthancDocker/README.md

 1. Register the Docker QEMU cross-compilers
 2. Call `docker-compose` to build the vanilla `orthanc` images
 3. Call `docker-compose` to build the `orthanc-plugin` images
-4. Put Docker into "experimental mode" for manifest creation, if it is not already
+4. Put Docker into "experimental mode" for manifest creation
-5. Finally, call `docker-manifest.py` with an appropriate domain to manifest and push the image sets
+5. Call `docker-manifest.py` with an appropriate domain to manifest and push the images

 ```bash
 $ docker run --rm --privileged multiarch/qemu-user-static:register --reset